By Dudley Cartwright, CEO of Soterion.

 The first line of defence are your business or operational users.
 The second line of defence are your risk and compliance departments, and the third line of defence are the audit and assurance departments.

 The first line of defence should be the strongest line of defence.
-These are people who have been in your organization for 15 – 20 years.
+These are people who have been in your organisation for 15 – 20 years.
 They understand your business better than anyone else.
-Yes, it is often the organization’s weakest line of defence – not because users do not know the risks or the processes, but because the environment is not set up for these business users to take ownership and become accountable.
+Yes, it is often the organisation’s weakest line of defence – not because users do not know the risks or the processes, but because the environment is not set up for these business users to take ownership and become accountable.

-To facilitate business buy-in, organizations need to look further than just the GRC or access control solution.
+To facilitate business buy-in, organisations need to look further than just the GRC or access control solution.
 They need to look at all the associated components collectively and understand the inter-relationships.
 To illustrate this, we will use what we call the ‘Effective GRC Pyramid’.

 At the base of the pyramid is the SAP role design.
 This forms the foundation of all things GRC.
 If the role design is not good, the entire GRC capability will be diminished.
 The middle section is the rule set and GRC or access control solution.
 And at the top are the internal processes.